Serine—glyoxylate transaminase

-Thus, the two substrates of this enzyme are L-serine and glyoxylate, whereas its two products are 3-hydroxypyruvate and glycine.
+The two substrates of this enzyme found in plants including wleat and kidney bean are L-serine and glyoxylic acid.
+Its products are hydroxypyruvic acid and glycine.

-This enzyme belongs to the family of transferases, specifically the transaminases, which transfer nitrogenous groups.
+This enzyme is a transferase, specifically a transaminase, which transfer nitrogenous groups.
 The systematic name of this enzyme class is L-serine:glyoxylate aminotransferase.
 This enzyme participates in glycine, serine and threonine metabolism.
-It employs one cofactor, pyridoxal phosphate.